 We could not run the event without the continued support from the local voluntary organisations listed below.
 Every year through rain or shine, these voluntary groups: marshal the routes, have a presence in the runner’s village and help with the setup/ take down of the event.

-We would like to say a BIG thank you to all the voluntary organisations that helped with the 2019 event and we look forward to working with you in 2020!
+We would like to say a BIG thank you to all the voluntary organisations that have helped with the event over the years and we look forward to working with you some of you in 2021!